-Given an enormous spreadsheet of every Oscar—nominated film ever, the challenge was to make something engaging.
+With an enormous spreadsheet of every Oscar—nominated film ever, I wanted to make something engaging. 🤔

 I chose to create a proportional scatter plot of every nominee's ratio of nominations & wins.
 An interesting story emerges about where success and failure is found, as well as the outliers along the way.

-Bats are critical to ecosystems everywhere, especially Minnesota — and they're in danger.
+Bats are critical to ecosystems everywhere, especially Minnesota, but they're in danger. 🦇

 When bats consume insects, they alleviate about $1.4 billion of pesticide costs, helping the state become the nation's 11th—largest agricultural producer.
 But they're suffering from white–nose syndrome at skyrocketing rates.